-- 4.11.15.1 Providing technical leadership of engineering teams, which may be multi-disciplinary and multi-organisation; - 4.11.16 Enhance communities of practice - 4.11.16.1 Join in with or support architecture and other DDaT community development activities, support learning and otherwise support the professional development of DDaT staff. - 4.11.16.2 The prospective supplier needs to be an active contributor and provide leadership to Community of practice activities, and they must help to grow our community to Centre of Excellences and Architecture Guilds. - 4.11.17 Enhance In house architecture capabilities - 4.11.17.1 The supplier needs to help enhance inhouse architecture capabilities in Civil service. - 4.11.17.2 Suppliers need to provide trainings, coaching, mentoring to Architects and prospective architects in Civil service - 4.11.17.3 Suppliers need to provide shadowing opportunities to junior architects from Civil service.
-Supplier can run a training academy and publish training calendar well in advance to ensure greater participation - 4.11.18 Manage tools and content - 4.11.18.1 Provide and support documentation of architectures - 4.11.18.2 Ensure artefacts/collateral produced is stored in the appropriate Home Office tools and systems to provide and enduring legacy that can be built upon. - 4.11.18.3 Lead and manage Architecture tools used in the organization.
-We expect the supplier resources adapt to use our toolsets and standards, templates etc - 4.11.19 These services are agnostic of platform or product primarily we require the right breadth and depth of technical skills to support our technical strategy.
-We also place community and behaviours at the fore in this work, and the successful Supplier must integrate with and deliver these elements. - 4.12 A listing of typical technologies, which may be used as a reference point for the skill sets expected of Supplier Personnel supplied, is provided in Section 13.
-However technical architects are expected to survey the rapidly changing technology market and to propose innovations and identify areas of improvement - 4.13 We expect extensive collaboration between the successful Supplier, business users and central commercial/professional teams to define specific SoWs (Statement of Work).
-As such SoW (Statement of Work) development is viewed as a collaborative activity, and any work which is not sensibly delivered under this contract will be directed to another resourcing route. - 4.14 The nominal duration of this contract is 48 months.
-We do not anticipate extending any SoWs beyond the 48-month point.
-However, we retain the rights to extend the contract further by 12 months.
+4.3.1 Enhance communities of practice

+- 4.3.1.1 Engage with, support, and promote Delivery Management and other DDaT community development activities, support learning and development of Civil Servants including their professional development within the Delivery Management practice. - 4.3.1.2 Mentor and coach Civil Servants in Delivery Management and delivery methodologies and lead and support training and information events and practice workshops on specific topics, providing guidance and insights. - 4.3.1.3 Ensure artefacts/collateral produced is stored in the appropriate Home Office tools and systems to provide and enduring legacy that can be built upon. - 4.3.2 These services are agnostic of platform or product first and foremost we require the right breadth and depth of Delivery Management skills to support our technical strategy.
+We also place community and behaviours at the fore in this work, and the successful Supplier must integrate with and deliver these elements. - 4.4 We expect extensive collaboration between the successful Supplier, business users and central commercial/professional teams to define specific SoWs.
+As such SoW development is viewed as a collaborative activity, and any work which is not sensibly delivered under this contract will be directed to another resourcing route. - 4.5 The nominal duration of this contract is 48 months.
+We do not anticipate extending any SoWs beyond the 9-month point.